Regional Career Pathways

 - Accessing related career and technical student organizations (CTSOs)

 To learn more about funding for Regional Career Pathways, go to the Perkins Reserve Grants webpage.

 What are the Benefits of Regional Career Pathways?

-Providing career pathways means that education and training align with the needs of the local job market, provide a range of secondary and postsecondary options, result in a secondary high school diploma with at least one recognized postsecondary credential, and help students enter or advance within an occupation.
+- For high school students, regional career pathways align education and training with the needs of the local job market, provide a range of postsecondary options, result in a high school diploma with at least one industry-recognized credential, and help students enter or advance within an occupation.

 - For schools, career pathways provide a specific ACP plan for occupations that are in demand in Wisconsin.This allows schools to focus on student and curriculum activities with input and support from regional employers and higher education.

 - For employers, regional career pathways make partnerships with a greater number of schools possible.
 This allows employers to shape the future talent pipeline, foster young talent, and highlight local career opportunities across an entire region.

 Watch the video Pathways Wisconsin: Where Talent Starts.
 Learn how employers and educators work together to build pathways for students.